pankajsewalia01/Search-Spring-Boot/README.md

 # Search-Spring-Boot
-In-Memory search service using spring boot
+A scratch of an In-Memory search engine/service using spring boot